mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 ## Optimistic locking implementation using SQL

-(examples assume isolation level Read Committed)
+(examples assume isolation level Read Committed, which is the default level in several popular relational databases and even the lowest available level for some)

 ### WHERE